 In addition to these general materials, Cornell University requires that each new student view an educational three-minute video specifically about peer-to-peer file sharing and copyright as a necessary step in their acquisition of a university network identifier.
 That process occurs before they come to campus.

 To date, Cornell University hosts a principal site devoted to issues of peer-to-peer file sharing and copyright that includes many of the materials identified in the statements above.
-That site may be found at this address: it.cornell.edu/guides/copyright-infringement-risks.
+See Guide to Copyright Infringement Risks.

-Included in that site is information about legal sources for on-line music and videos.
-This site may be found at: it.cornell.edu/security-and-policy/legal-music-and-video-sources.
+Included in that site is information about legal sources for online music and videos.
+See Legal Music and Video Resources.

-Cornell University was an early adopter of the legal Napster program and later Ruckus; both programs went out of business and were therefore discontinued.
+Cornell University was an early adopter of the legal Napster program, and later Ruckus; both programs have since gone out of business and were therefore discontinued.

-Under Counsel’s direction the group reviews Cornell's policy, procedure and practices and explores the development of new options.
+Under Counsel’s direction, the group reviews Cornell's policy, procedures, and practices and explores the development of new options.